 Are you mentally tough?
 What are the attributes of mental toughness?
 No matter how difficult or urgent the problem, people who are mentally tough remain focused on solving the problem rather than becoming stressed out by it.
 They give their attention to taking action rather than feeling anxious and overwhelmed.

 In contrast, people who aren’t tough minded struggle with stressful situations.
 They don’t handle adversity well.
 They worry.
 They become agitated and upset.
-When confronted with a problem, particularly one for which people imply they are to blame, they are quick to defend themselves and even go on the counter attack.
+When confronted with a problem, particularly one for which people imply they are to blame, they are quick to defend themselves and even go on the counterattack.
 Rather than react calmly to challenging circumstances, they become upset.
 Rather than listen to opposing opinions, they react with criticisms of their own.
 When someone else says, “Can I give you my candid feedback?” they tense up.
-They are insecure in themselves.
+They are insecure.

 Being tough minded is hard enough for most people, but to also be sensitive and caring at the same time can seem impossible.
 The two qualities seem incompatible.
 It would be relatively easy to be tough if you didn’t have to also be considerate and caring.
 However, great leaders and problem solvers in general are self-assured enough that they don’t let situations and people derail their demeanor.
 They are able to handle most any situation without becoming harsh, negative, or cynical.
 They care about people but don’t let people upset them.
 They have a high threshold for adversity and difficult circumstances that would otherwise be stressful for others.

-- Confront your adversity if it is “a battle worth fighting.”
+3. If your adversity is “a battle worth fighting”, confront it.
 Rather than ignore an issue or hope it goes away, engage it as quickly and constructively as you can.

-- Realize that if someone you don’t respect says something negative toward you, you should be glad for it.
+8. Realize that if someone you don’t respect says something negative toward you, you should be glad for it.
 If they said something positive about you, it could mean that you are like them.
-Like attracts like.
-Be glad when people of dishonorable character don’t like you.

-- Accept yourself.
-Accept your past and look toward the future.
+9. Accept yourself.
+Accept your past and look forward.
 You are not perfect and neither is anyone else.
-Don’t let your lack of perfection dampen your confidence.
+Don’t let your mistakes dampen your confidence.
 Quit comparing yourself to others.
-Realize that your unique combination of genes, nurturing, experiences, education, and knowledge make you truly special.

-- Be grateful for what you have.
+12. Be grateful for what you have.
 Focus on the positive aspects of your life.
 Put your adversity into a broader perspective.
-Your adversity is likely a small matter compared to all else that you are involved in.
+Your adversity is likely a small matter compared to all else you are involved in.

-- Spend time with people you respect and who respect you.
+13. Spend time with people whom you respect and who respect you.
 Engage in activities you enjoy.
 Get your mind off of your problems.
 Go to the gym and let your frustrations out on the training circuit.

 Apply these principles and enjoy the success that comes with being tough minded without losing your caring nature.